cpg314/ltapiserv-rs/README.md

 $ systemctl --user status ltapiserv-rs
 ```

 A path to a custom dictionary can be passed to the server via the `--dictionary` option.
+The default `systemd` configuration places it in `~/dictionary.txt`.

+### From source

 Alternatively, binaries can be built from source as follows: